 A month ago my first tour experience with the National Theatre for Children came to an end.
-In the time I’ve been back in the Twin Cities there are two questions I’m asked rather frequently:
+In the time I’ve been back in the Twin Cities there are two questions I’m asked a lot:

 How was the tour?
 How does it feel to be home?

-The tour could’ve seriously sucked if it weren’t for awesome tour partner John Potter.
 He’s kind, talented, fun, adventurous, and a weight-loss champion!
-John definitely helped make the tour a blast from beginning to end!
-John even taught me a phrase which I will now use to summarize the experience:
+John made the tour a blast from beginning to end!

-There were moments like the above peppered throughout the tour.
+Moments like the above were peppered throughout the tour.
 Bittersweet, unexpected nuggets of humanity offering a solemn reminder that the happy work we were doing through NTC far exceeded the mission to educate and entertain.
-The experience was poignant yet positive, powerful.
 Simply, the tour changed my life.

-In a few weeks I’m going back out on the road with NTC, a new tour partner, and the tour can’t come soon enough!
+In a few weeks I’m going back out on the road with NTC and the tour can’t come soon enough!